f5devcentral/f5-rseries-training/docs/rseries_networking.rst

   r4800-1(config)# port-profile config mode 2x25G-4x10G

-To configure the port profiles in the WebUI go to the **Network Settings > Port Group** page, and select the approriate profile from the drop down menu.
+To configure the port profiles in the WebUI go to the **Network Settings > Port Group** page, and select the appropriate profile from the drop down menu.

 .. image:: images/rseries_networking/image13.png
   :align: center
-  :scale: 50%
+  :scale: 80%